 One of Nestle's impressive goals is to plant 20 million trees every year in the next decade in regions they source from for "improved diversity and soil health."
 Reforestation and ending deforestation by 2022 in the soy and palm oil tree industries is another goal to improve farming communities in those regions.
 Since nearly two-thirds of their carbon emissions are due to agriculture, this transition will combat most of their emissions.
 Nestle's targets have been approved by the Science Based Targets initiative (SBTi) and comply with the goals of the Paris Agreement.

 Most importantly, Nestle will only do business with other green partners.
 From agriculture and packaging to logistics, they are green all the way down the supply chain.
-So far, their model still lies in the linear supply chain, not circular.
-It isn't clear what will happen at the end of life for their products and packaging but it would be beneficial for a company of this size to be able to scale final waste and what to do with it for a circular economy.
+So far, their model still lies in the linear supply chain, not circular as it isn't clear what will happen at the end of life for their products and packaging.

-Going beyond sustainability to not only maintain the earth's resources but be regenerative is thankfully spreading.
 More and more brands are out to restore resources and environments and make the world better through their products, work practices, and packaging.
 "SC Johnson has already made 94% of its plastic packaging recyclable, reusable, or compostable." according to Forbes.
 GM plans on 20 new electric car models being made by 2023 to begin eliminating carbon emissions.
 And Levi Strauss will make their facilities 90% CO2-free by 2025.
 It may look expensive in the short-term to change to renewable energy and produce new packaging that is more sustainable, but in the long-term, the toll it will take on natural resources will be much more environmentally friendly and cost-effective for businesses and end consumers.
 Forbes also reports, "First, climate change is worsening, and resources are getting scarcer.
 This year, Earth Overshoot Day—the point in the year when humanity’s natural resources consumption exceeds the planet’s ability to regenerate—was on August 22, earlier than ever."
-Americans especially are demanding regeneration as opposed to passive sustainability and expect it to cost the same or less.
-It is a puzzle that we are all still trying to figure out.
-There is also the idea of triple regeneration which industry leaders are looking to embrace which entails restoration and renewal of people, places, and the planet.
+There is also the challenge of triple regeneration which industry leaders are looking to embrace which entails restoration and renewal of people, places, and the planet.

 Patagonia went through many trials and errors with supply, geography, and upcycling concepts buzzing through their workshops and eventually leading them to a circular supply chain.
 They were pioneers of taking the concepts of recycled wool and other products that were actually cheaper and still had life to give, and building a company off of not only sustainable, but regenerative clothing and packaging that would last for years based on earth-friendly, quality materials and crafting, in the textile industry which produces 10% of all CO2 emissions.
-The aforementioned Patagonia article states that if the textile industry doesn't act, they will use three times as many resources by 2050.
+The Patagonia article above reports that if the textile industry doesn't act, they will use three times as many resources by 2050.
 Patagonia had a vision for an eco-friendly brand before it was a trend, which has led the way towards the circular economy.
-They are better equipped for handling the shift than most brands because it was the point of their business from the very beginning.
-How they are doing their part is using recycled fabrics, waste-to-fabric materials, and partnering with sources that use innovative textile workings for optimal earth-saving results.
-They also gear towards making functional and practical products that can be reused for ages so they don't end up in the bin creating a need for producing more.
+They are better equipped for handling the shift than most brands because sustainability was at the core of their business from the very beginning.
+They use waste-to-fabric materials and partner with sources that use innovative textile workings for optimal earth-saving results.
+They also make functional and practical products that can be reused for ages so they don't end up in the bin creating a need for producing more.
 “We need to work on being more aware of what’s going on in our full product life cycle.
 Every product has an end of life, and from there, it’s our job to make new products out of it.
 That’s going to be the model going forward." - Ciara Cates, Patagonia’s lead material developer.

-There are industries, such as oil and gas that are necessary for transportation and more at this point, but could have been significantly reduced in usage by humans and hopefully can be eradicated and replaced with a more environmentally friendly material in the future.
-Some industries like coal mining will be eliminated to make way for renewable energy.
-These transitions into new markets make workers and industry leaders fearful but it paves the way for a new, cleaner, and healthier way to live, segueing into new jobs and opportunities for everyone to benefit from the resources and results in the long run.
+There are industries, such as oil and gas that are necessary for transportation and more at this point, but could have been significantly reduced in usage and hopefully can be eradicated and replaced with a more environmentally friendly material in the future.
+These transitions into new markets make workers and industry leaders fearful but it paves the way for a new, cleaner, and healthier way to live, segueing into green jobs and opportunities for everyone to benefit from the resources and results in the long run.

 In February 2021, Royal Dutch Shell announced they were setting out for net zero emissions and claimed their carbon emissions peaked in 2018 and oil production peaked in 2019.
-Some of their strategies include selling "clean power" electricity to 15 million business and retail customers around the world by 2030.
+Some of their strategies include selling clean power electricity to 15 million business and retail customers around the world by 2030.
 They plan to invest $100 million a year on natural projects.
 Royal Dutch Shell will also transition to LNG assets.
 Regarding chemicals, they will produce them with recycled waste for a circular economy and cut their 13 refineries down to 6 to reduce the production of transitional fuels by 55% by 2030.
-Despite their many future plans in the works and transitions to alternative power and chemical solutions, implementing them will not be easy in the next few years and will be costly until they receive a return on investment.
-Royal Dutch Shell is obviously not the common scenario for every company and smaller businesses don't have the overhead or investments to make and carry out such detailed plans, but they also don't pollute in the same way so every business has got to make the plans that are best scaled to their size and the weight of their carbon footprint on the earth.

-This is important for two reasons: carbon emissions are already at toxic levels, destroying the environment, and controlling the damage done is only the first step in not damaging the planet even further.
-Secondly, it is the law in over 50% of countries producing over 50% GDP to achieve net zero by 2050, so businesses will have to comply and get started as soon as possible because it is what is most beneficial to them, their employees, and the environment.
+Achieving net zero is important because carbon emissions are already at toxic levels, destroying the planet.
+Secondly, it is the law in over 50% of countries producing over 50% GDP to achieve net zero by 2050, so businesses will have to comply.
+Get started as soon as possible because it is what is most beneficial to the planet and the demands of end consumers.